dariofedes/axapi/Readme.md

 ### Important!

 For running this API is required the `.env` file, which is not included in this repository for security reasons.
-You can create your own at the root and store in it the following values:
+You can create your own `.env` at the root directory and store in it the following values:
 ```
 PORT: The port where the app will be listening
 API_URL: The master API URL
 USERNAME: Credentials to authenticate with master API
 PASSWORD: Credentials to authenticate with master API
 JWT_SECRET: A secret to sign JSON web tokens
-JWT_EXP = JSON web tokens expiration time
+JWT_EXP: JSON web tokens expiration time
 ```

 ### Install dependencies